 Traveling via motorhome takes away a lot of what’s stressful about travel… and living in a motorhome allows you to travel as you please.

 Having an RV as your permanent residence can actually be quite cheap!
 If you want to stay in one location, it’s not unheard of to find monthly rent at some pretty nice RV parks to be $500 or less.
+Plus, you’re able to move from state to state should you wish, so property taxes may not apply depending on where you stay.
+However, be sure to do your research before using a tax refund estimator to file taxes, as any errors could lead to an IRS red flag.

 Even if you’re constantly on the road, though, it can still be way cheaper than traditional travel.
 You don’t have to pay for flights or eating all your meals at restaurants.
 Decent hotels are usually around $70-$100, so it’s possible to save loads on nightly accommodations since, as we explain in our article on the travel costs of living in an RV, it’s very feasible to pay $30 or less per night.
 We’re also familiar with tons of full-time RVers who rarely (if ever) pay overnight fees at all; instead they stealth park, stay with friends, or go the boondocking route.